simphony/docs/docs/source/getting_started.md

    osp <-down-> wrapper: updates
 ```

-As you can see, osp-core provides the standard data format, and the wrappers
+As you can see, OSP-core provides the standard data format, and the wrappers
 take care of mapping that format to and from the backend specific syntax.

 In order to simplify and generalise the usage as much as possible, the backend